sinel/casq/docs/source/user_guide/pulse_circuit.rst

 Building a single-gate pulse circuit
 ================================================================================

 For optimizing single-gate pulses, we only need a simple circuit consisting of the target pulse gate.
-In this case, the ``from_pulse`` helper method can be used to create a circuit on the fly:
+In this case, the ``from_pulse_gate`` helper method can be used to create a circuit on the fly:

 .. jupyter-execute::

-    from casq.gates import DragPulseGate, PulseCircuit

-    gate = DragPulseGate(duration=256, amplitude=1, sigma=128, beta=2)
-    circuit = PulseCircuit.from_pulse(gate)
+    circuit = PulseCircuit.from_pulse_gate(gate, {"sigma": 128, "beta": 2})
     circuit.draw('mpl')

 Converting circuit into schedule